as

 Search for an actor using voice with the utterance "Alexa, find Sean Connery movies in Streamz."

-autoPlay will be false. contentSearch: IContentSearch will have following values.
+autoPlay will be false. contentSearch: IContentSearch has following values.

 [